Business administration |

 The memo defined a brand man's work as:

-In modern terms, McElroy defined the role as: analyze product distribution, optimize working distribution strategies, diagnose and solve distribution issues, optimize product positioning and product marketing, and collaborate with regional distribution managers.
+In modern terms, McElroy defined the role as: analyzing product distribution, optimize working distribution strategies, diagnosing and solving distribution issues, optimize product positioning and product marketing, and collaborate with regional distribution managers.

 Product managers analyze information including customer research, competitive intelligence, industry analysis, trends, economic signals, and competitive activity, [1] as well as documenting requirements, setting product strategy, and creating the roadmap.
 Product managers align across departments within their company including product design and development, marketing, sales, customer support, and legal.